 When you file your insurance claim after a hit and run accident, you should always verify that the report reflects that you were not at fault.
 Your hit and run lawyer can help you if someone categorizes your crash differently.

 Fear of an increased car insurance premium should never stop you from demanding the compensation you need.
-If your insurance company threatens to increase the monthly price of your insurance because of your claim, they may be using a scare tactic to try to dissuade you from seeking compensation.
+Suppose your insurance company threatens to increase your monthly premiums if you open a claim.
+In this case, they might be using a scare tactic to try to dissuade you from seeking compensation.

 Contact a Car Accident Lawyer After a Hit and Run Accident

 If you were hurt in a hit and run accident, you need fair compensation for your injuries.

 The Albuquerque hit and run accident attorneys at Parnall Law are ready to fight for you.
 Our lawyers have the skills necessary to make a convincing injury claim on your behalf.
 We will not allow your insurance to take advantage of you during this difficult time.